Member retention is a really important part of keeping your business healthy. Check out our top ten tips below.

 Ask your members what they are pleased with and what you are doing well, this way you’ll be able to identify what makes them happy and act upon it.

-For example: You get great feedback on your early morning classes, particularly those that are cardio based.
+You get great feedback on your early morning classes, particularly those that are cardio-based.
 You could introduce more classes like this or rework your less popular morning classes to feature more cardio.